edwardgoldring/website/content/home/projects.md

 "Military Purges and Authoritarian Leader Survival" (with Austin S. Matthews)

-"The Varieties of Autocratic Regular Leadership Transitions and Leader Duration" (with Austin S. Matthews and Peter Ward)

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)

 "The Autocratic Job Market: Succession and Popular Approval in Uganda" (with Rebecca Tapscott)